 - the successful attendance of the tenth grade at a German speaking highschool ("Gymnasium"), depending on the mark in the subject German.

 Please send your queries and applications for exemption to

 Having the the German nationality or having a German-speaking parent are no reason for exemption.

 Likewise, having obtained a degree in German language and literature in your country of origin does not exempt you per se from the DSH requirement.

-No, native languages cannot be chosen as foreign languages in the course of the language training of the master's programme.
+Are applicants allowed to chose their native languages as foreign languages in the course of the language training of the master's programme?